Disclaimer: The procedures explained in this document are now current as of September 2014, and are subject to change without notice.

 Data destruction techniques vary depending on the type of data object being destroyed, whether it be whole subscriptions themselves, storage, virtual machines, or databases.
 In a multi-tenant environment such as Microsoft Azure, careful attention is taken to ensure that one customer’s data is not allowed to either “leak” into another customer’s data, or when a customer deletes data, no other customer (including, in most cases, the customer who once owned the data) can gain access to that deleted data.

 NOTE: If you want to make storage data unrecoverable faster, you should delete tables and blobs individually before deleting the storage account or subscription.
-Azure can’t provide a date when it will certainly be gone, but it will disappear 60 to 90 days sooner than it would otherwise.

-As mentioned above, Microsoft Azure Storage is built on a log-structured file system, where all writes are written sequentially to disk.
+As mentioned above, Storage is built on a log-structured file system, where all writes are written sequentially to disk.
 This can be more efficient than a conventional file system because it minimizes the number of disk “seeks”, though that benefit is paid for somewhat by the need for updating the pointers to objects every time they are written.
 But the new versions of the pointers are written sequentially to disk as well.
 Disk reads do remain random access, but the read load can be reduced through judicious use of caching.
 A side effect of this design is that if there is a secret on disk, you can’t ensure it is gone by overwriting with other data.
 The original data will remain on the disk and the new value will be written sequentially.
 Pointers will be updated such that there is no way to find the deleted value anymore.

 Once the disk is full, however, the system has to write new logs onto disk space that has been freed up by the deletion of old data.
 Instead of allocating log files directly from disk sectors, log files are created in a file system running NTFS.
-A background thread running on Azure Storage nodes frees up space by going through the oldest log file, copying blocks that are still referenced from that oldest log file to the current log file (and updating all pointers as it goes).
+A background thread running on Storage nodes frees up space by going through the oldest log file, copying blocks that are still referenced from that oldest log file to the current log file (and updating all pointers as it goes).
 It then deletes the oldest log file.
 So there are two categories of free space on the disk: space that NTFS knows is free, where it allocates new log files from this pool; and space within those log files that Azure Storage knows is free since there are no current pointers to it.